Controlled and banned items

 The following items cannot be packed in your checked baggage but are allowed in your hand baggage, provided you meet the requirements.

-An electronic cigarette (e-cigarette) often runs with a battery and stimulates tobacco smoking using heated vapour.
-Each device has a heating element that creates smoke known as a personal vaporiser or electronic nicotine delivery system.
-This can only be carried on board either on one’s person or in your cabin baggage.
-It must not be used on the plane and must not be placed in your check in baggage.
+An electronic cigarette (e-cigarette) often runs with a battery and simulates tobacco smoking using heated vapour.
+Each device has a heating element that creates smoke known as a personal vaporiser or electronic nicotine delivery system (ENDS).
+Electronic cigarettes can only be carried on board either on one’s person or in your cabin baggage.
+It must not be used on the plane and must not be placed in your checked luggage.
 Recharging electronic cigarettes or its batteries on board is not permitted.

 Electronic cigarettes must be individually protected to prevent accidental activation.

-Please note the import of electronic cigarettes into Taiwan is prohibited.
-The import, export and transport of electronic cigarettes is prohibited in India.
-More details can be found in our Banned items page.
+Please note the import of electronic cigarettes into Hong Kong, India, Singapore and Taiwan is prohibited.
+More details on specific e-cigarette bans for each of these countries can be found on our Banned items page.

 Controlled items allowed in check in baggage